-Today we are going to take a look at how you can install Grafana on a Synology NAS using Docker.
+Today we are going to take a look at how to install Grafana on a Synology NAS using Docker.

 Grafana is a tool that allows you to make tons of different customized dashboards.
 It’s slowly become a favorite for people running home labs or different services inside of their house.
 This is a pretty easy tool to self-host on a Synology NAS, so today we’re going to look at how to install and configure it!

-Instructions - Grafana Setup on a Synology NAS
+Instructions – How to Install Grafana on a Synology NAS

 1. Install Docker from Synology’s Package Center.

 2. Inside of the docker folder, create a folder named grafana.
 This is where we will store all of the container’s data.